RAJGUPTA28/Clothing-Similarity-Search-SEMANTIC-SEARCH-/README.md

 -Implement a method to compute the similarity between the input text and the texts in your database.
 This could be done using methods like cosine similarity or Jaccard similarity.

-3. Return ranked results.

--Design a function that accepts a text string, extracts its features, computes similarities with the items in the database, ranks them based on similarity, and returns the URLs of the top-N most similar items.

-4. Deploy the function.

 -Deploy your function on Google Cloud Functions or Google Cloud Run.